Gm-Heathcliff/MyTools/README TOOLCHAIN.md

 After that place any of MyTexturesGenerator batch files from my git in your new bmp folder and run it .

-After that use Notepad (https://notepad-plus-plus.org/) and then search and replace funtion and search for this Character "
+After that use Notepad (https://notepad-plus-plus.org/) and then search and replace funtion and search for this Character " and you have to replace the ".bmp " with just ."bmp"

 and replace with an empty fiel (no space)!